 This is a very large mural that is directly opposite to CDH (on the wall of the Nike store building).
 Right now (11/1/2019) it is a picture of Marilyn Monroe, but it changes periodically.

-Recently (i.e. summer 2020) Chicago has experienced rioting downtown, with smashing of high-end store windows, and closing of some of the access bridges to downtown.
-These activities so far have taken place on weekends, starting at roughly 5PM Friday.
-These have not interfered with the operations of the adjacent hospital or our clinic.
+Recently (i.e. summer 2020) Chicago experienced repeated smashing of high-end store windows on the weekends, and closing of some of the access bridges to downtown all weekend.
+These activities so far have only taken place on weekends, starting at roughly 5PM Friday.
+These have not interfered with the operations of the adjacent hospital or our clinic, but many local storefronts are still boarded up.
+These activities stopped very suddenly in early september.